-Develop cultural and intellectual knowledge that supports professional and

-studies

-social capabilities.

-tructu re of competencies to be develo oped and curriculums 1 {st year} $2{nd year}$ $3{\rm rd \ year}$ $4{\rm th year}$ Graduation Thesis < Seminar for Economics laior S Macroeco nomics, Industrial Organization, Advanced d Mathematics for Economics Major Subjects Empirical Analysis, Econometrics, omics, Contract Theory, Mathematic , Japanese Economy, Japanese Econo nomics , Global Economic History, I mic History, Regional Economics, Introductory Mathematics for Economics, Introduction to Game Theory Foun Foundations of Economics, Contemporary Economic History Foundation Subjects for Frontiers of Economics General Foundation Common Foundation Subjects leral Specific Foundation Subjects 58 for the Graduation Theses is May, and the titles are reported via the faculty member meetings in the College of Social Sciences.
+Develop cultural and intellectual knowledge that supports professional and social capabilities. for the Graduation Theses is May, and the titles are reported via the faculty member meetings in the College of Social Sciences.
 In many class subjects other than Seminars for Economics, class evaluation questionnaires are implemented.
 Bachelor of Arts in International Social Sciences Diploma Policy Bachelor of Arts in International Social Sciences is granted to those who are admitted having gained the knowledge and ability (Generic Competences) based on the curriculum targets stipulated for the University of Tsukuba's undergraduate degree programs and have reached the following achievement targets in their learning outcomes based on the educational purpose for the Undergraduate Program of International Social Studies.
 Understanding International Relations In addition to its specialized fields, students will gain broad knowledge on international studies in general and various research methods.
 Multidisciplinary Knowledge Students are provided with skills and knowledge through the perspectives from different fields of social sciences, mainly economics, political science, sociology, and law.
 Data analysis & application for social science research Students are trained to mobilize, organize, analyze, and interpret data and information in social science research.
 Fundamentals of negotiation skills Students are given opportunities to develop the skills to engage in mutually beneficial negotiation on issues of local and international importance and context.
 Policy-related fundamental skills These courses are oriented towards practices of policy making, design and implementation.

 Cross-cultural awareness skills These courses offer fundamental knowledge to rise students' awareness on different cultures and perspectives that will encourage a broader understanding of local and global cultural landscapes.
 Project analysis and completion skills Students undertake research projects and seminars to design, research, and present important themes in social sciences.
 In the process, they create and present their graduation thesis in order to contribute to the production of socially relevant and meaningful knowledge.
 Host culture integrative skills By living and studying in Japan, students obtain a unique opportunity to engage, understand and contextualize the Japanese culture and its contribution to global welfare and society.
-Interactive applied competence Courses that provide opportunities for students to apply their skills and knowledge in practical contexts, allowing them to shape their capacity to solve and prevent problems in society.
 Curriculum Policy The curriculum is organized based on the following policies.